joshcanhelp/josh-to-11/input/symlinked/posts/2010-09-24-reims-you-want-to-go-to-there.md

 ---
-title: "Reims - You Want To Go To There"
+title: Reims - You Want To Go To There
-excerpt: "Get comfortable, grab a glass of something cold, white, and bubbly, and let me tell you about our day trip to a great little town called Reims."
+excerpt: 'Get comfortable, grab a glass of something cold, white, and bubbly, and let me tell you about our day trip to a great little town called Reims.'
-modified: 2019-06-29 20:47:27
+modified: 2019-06-29T20:47:27.000Z
+wpid: 126
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2011/11/steps-150x150.jpg
-wpid: 126
 ---